Chief Executive Officer

 Message from our CEO, Meghan Freeman, M. Ed.

 Elite Academic Academy exemplifies the spirit of the charter school movement.

-As a veteran administrator with over 29 years of traditional TK-12 educational leadership experience, I have seen the school choice movement become the answer for many students and families who are seeking flexible learning or struggling within a traditional school setting.
+As a public school administrator with 20 years of traditional TK-12 educational leadership experience, I have seen the school choice movement become the answer for many students and families who are seeking flexible learning or struggling within a traditional school setting.

 I am honored to be a founding member of the Elite Academic Academy team and have committed to a student centered focus throughout all aspects of the organization.
 We will work with academy enrollees to achieve a flexible, rigorous, relevant, individualized, and standards based aligned education.